 Benefits of this Plan are subject to and controlled by the provisions of The Teamsters Life Insurance Trust Fund Trust Agreement and this Plan.
-In the event of any conflict between the provisions of this Plan and the Cannery Council/CPI Collective Bargaining Agreement, the Plan shall prevail.
+In the event of any conflict between the provisions of this Plan and the collective bargaining agreement that covers you, the Plan shall prevail.